 How to maximise your investment

 Before investing in property — either in Australia or overseas — it’s crucial that you do your research.
-If you’re going to part with a substantial amount of money and buy a house or apartment abroad, you should be well aware of what you’re getting yourself into.

 Ask yourself the following questions: